 Trump tells Michigan rally: "This is not a crowd of a person who comes in second place"

-President Trump held a rally Thursday in Freeland, Michigan, a state he won in 2016 and one his campaign considers a must win in 2020.
-Mr. Trump used the rally to attack his Democratic opponent, Joe Biden, calling this election "the most important election in the history of our country,"
+President Trump held a rally Thursday in Freeland, Michigan, a state he won in 2016 and one that could be critical for him in 2020, too.
+Mr. Trump used the rally to attack his Democratic opponent, Joe Biden, calling this election "the most important election in the history of our country."

-The president once again held his rally at an airport hanger, an outdoor alternative to his indoor rallies that have been made nearly impossible by the pandemic.
-The president and his allies have begun calling his rallies "peaceful protests" as a way to skirt rules limiting gatherings due to COVID-19.
+The president rallied at an airport hangar, an outdoor alternative to the indoor rallies that have been made nearly impossible by the pandemic.
+The president and his supporters have begun calling his rallies "peaceful protests" as a way to skirt rules limiting gatherings due to COVID-19.

 "This is not a crowd of a person who comes in second place," the president told his supportive crowd.